History of Pennsylvania

-Pre-settlement era
+Native American migration and settlement

+Native American migration and settlement

 Pennsylvania's history of human habitation extends to thousands of years before the foundation of the Province of Pennsylvania.
-Archaeologists generally believe that the first settlement of the Americas occurred at least 15,000 years ago during the last glacial period, though it is unclear when humans first entered the area known as Pennsylvania.
-There is an open debate in the archaeological community regarding when the ancestors of Native Americans expanded across the two continents down to the tip of South America, with possibilities ranging between 30,000 and 10,500 years ago.
+Archaeologists generally believe that the first settlement of the Americas occurred at least 15,000 years ago during the last glacial period, though it is unclear when humans first entered present-day Pennsylvania.
+There is an open debate in the archaeological community regarding when the ancestors of Native Americans expanded across the two continents to the tip of South America, with the range of estimates being between 30,000 and 10,500 years ago.
 The Meadowcroft Rockshelter contains the earliest known signs of human activity in Pennsylvania, and perhaps all of North America, as it contains the remains of a civilization that existed over 10,000 years ago and possibly pre-dated the Clovis culture.
 By 1000 C.E., in contrast to their nomadic hunter-gatherer ancestors, the native population of Pennsylvania had developed agricultural techniques and a mixed food economy.

 Sources for Pennsylvania's prehistory come from a mix of oral history and archaeology, which pushes the known record back another 500 years or so.
 Before the Iroquois pushed out from the St. Lawrence River region, Pennsylvania appears to have been populated primarily by Algonquians and Siouans.
-We know from archaeology that the Monongahela had a far more vast territory at the time and the Iroquois Book of Rites shows that there were Siouans along Lake Erie's southern shores as well.
+We know from archaeology that the Monongahela had a far larger territory at the time and the Iroquois Book of Rites shows that there were Siouans along Lake Erie's southern shores as well.
 The Iroquois collectively called them the Alligewi (better written Adegowe), or Mound Builders.
 It is said that this is where the term Allegheny comes from (Adegoweni).
-Two groups of migrating Iroquoians moved through the region—an Iroquois related group who spread west along the Great Lakes and a Tuscarora related group who followed the coast straight south.
+Two groups of migrating Iroquoians moved through the region—an Iroquois-related group who spread west along the Great Lakes and a Tuscarora-related group who followed the coast straight south.
 The Eries were the next to split off from the Iroquois and may have once held northwestern Pennsylvania.
 An offshoot of them crossed the Ohio and fought back the ancient Monongahela, but later merged with the Susquahannocks to form a single, expanded territory.
 (Europeans later said that they used the terms White Minqua and Black Minqua to differentiate their ancestries from one another.)
-A whole other Iroquoian tribe, the Petun, are believed to be Huron related and entered the region after, wedging in between the Eries and Iroquois.
+A whole other Iroquoian tribe, the Petun, are believed to be Huron-related and entered the region after, wedging in between the Eries and Iroquois.